 Mental health is an extremely common buzzword in today’s world.

-And quite rightly so: research by Raconteur found that an astonishing 1 in 3 of the UK workforce have been formally diagnosed with a mental health condition at some point in their lifetime.
+And quite rightly so: research by the Mental Health Foundation found that an astonishing 1 in 6.8 people experience mental health problems at work.

 What is anxiety?